-9.1 EL Policy #10 Communication and Counsel to the Board will be discussed at the next Board meeting.
+9.1 Executive Limitations policy EL 10 Communication & Counsel to the Board will be discussed at the next Board meeting.
 All members to review prior to the next meeting.
-Discussion will be led by M. Fatema.
+Discussion will be led by S. Pragg.

 10. New Business

 10.1 Member Community Reports